-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

+100

+IK. ΔM шМ ma ar

+IAN Cν a uu 11116 444

+How our audit addressed the key audit matter

+Provision for expected credit loss - Probabilities of Default

+Refer to notes 4(b), 5(d), 6 and 9 to the financial statements for disclosures of related accounting policies and balances.

+As at March 31, 2024, a total of \$5.9 million of provision for expected credit losses (ECL) was accounted for within the investment securities portfolio.

+We focused on this area as the ECL calculation is subjective and requires significant management judgement, in particular with regards to the probabilities of default.

+Probabilities of default (PD) represent the likelihood of an institution defaulting on its obligation within the next twelve months or over the remaining lifetime of the obligation.

+Management segments investment securities between sovereign and corporate, as the PD for these instruments may differ based on the nature of the financial instruments.

-Key audit matter How our audit addressed the key audit matter Provision for expected credit loss - Probabilities of Default Refer to notes 4(b), 5(d), 6 and 9 to the financial statements for disclosures of related accounting policies and balances.
-As at March 31, 2023, a total of \$4.4 million of provision for expected credit losses (ECL) was accounted for within the investment securities portfolio.
-With the assistance of our valuation specialists, we performed the following procedures, amongst others, over the Bank's ECL model with specific reference to the probabilities of default: We have focused on this area as ECL models are subjective and require significant management judgements, in particular with regards to the probabilities of default.
+With the assistance of our valuation specialists, we performed the following procedures, amongst others, over the Bank's ECL model with specific reference to the probabilities of default:

 Updated our understanding of management's ECL model including the incorporation of assumptions and source data.

-Probabilities of default represent the likelihood of a borrower defaulting on its obligation within the next twelve months or over the remaining lifetime of the obligation Tested the completeness of investment securities to determine whether all financial assets were included in the ECL models by agreeing the model's inputs to detailed listings.
+Tested the completeness of investment securities to determine whether all financial assets were included in the ECL models by agreeing the model's inputs to detailed listings.

-different probabilities of default for these instruments based on the nature of the financial institution with whom the instrument is held.
+Tested, on a sample basis, the segmentation of investment securities between sovereign and corporate, by agreeing the segments to the underlying source information of the asset class.

+Key audit matter

-Management relies on data, where available, from external rating agencies in determining the probabilities of default for corporate and sovereign investment securities.
+Management relies on data, where available, from external rating agencies in determining the PD for corporate and sovereign investment securities.

-In respect of unrated investment securities where the obligors are unrated, internal credit ratings are assigned, then mapped to external ratings from which a corresponding PD is derived.
+With respect to unrated investment securities where the obligors are unrated, internal credit ratings are assigned, and subsequently mapped to external ratings from which a corresponding PD is derived.
 If CariCRIS ratings are available, these are equated to the appropriate international rating category and the associated PD from CariCRIS.

-Management uses a stochastic formula to adjust PD.
-One input into this formula is GDP growth.
-Historical and forecasted GDP growth data are obtained from a reputable third party provider.
+Management uses a stochastic formula to adjust the PDs.
+The inputs into this formula are GDP growth and unemployment rates.
+This data was obtained by management from a reputable third party provider.